-- g) The lower fairing must to be constructed to hold, in case of an engine breakdown minimum 2,5 litres.
+- e) Fairing brackets may be altered or replaced. - f) Air ducts that could feed the airbox cannot be added to the fairing.
+The only air duct allowed is the one present in the airbox. - g) The lower fairing must to be constructed to hold, in case of an engine breakdown minimum 2,5 litres.
 The lower edge of all the openings in the fairing must be positioned at least 70 mm above the bottom of the fairing. - h) The upper edge of the rear transverse wall of the lower fairing must be at least 70 mm above the bottom.
-The angle between this wall and the floor must be $\leq 90^{\circ}$. - i) Motorcycles may be equipped with a radiator shroud (inner ducts) to improve the air stream towards the radiator but the appearance of the front, the rear and the profile of the motorcycle must not be changed. - j) The lower fairing may incorporate at least one (1) opening of Ø 25 mm diameter in the front lower area.
-This hole must remain sealed in dry conditions and must be only opened in wet race conditions. - k) Front mudguards may be eliminated or replaced with a cosmetic duplicate of the original parts and may be spaced upward for increased tyre clearance. - l) Rear mudguards are forbidden.
+The angle between this wall and the floor must be $\leq 90^{\circ}$.

+- i) Motorcycles may be equipped with a radiator shroud (inner ducts) to improve the air stream towards the radiator but the appearance of the front, the rear and the profile of the motorcycle must not be changed. - j) The lower fairing may incorporate at least one (1) opening of Ø 25 mm diameter in the front lower area.
+This hole must remain sealed in dry conditions and must be only opened in wet race conditions. - k) Front mudguards may be eliminated or replaced with a cosmetic duplicate of the original parts and may be spaced upward for increased tyre clearance. - I) Rear mudguards are forbidden.